excalidraw/excalidraw-blog/content/blog/charts/index.md

 ## Implementation

 The implementation of this feature was done in two iterations and if you are interested on how it was done, check out the first [pull request](https://github.com/excalidraw/excalidraw/pull/1723) by [petehunt](https://github.com/petehunt) and the [second one](https://github.com/excalidraw/excalidraw/pull/2495) by [lipis](https://github.com/lipis).
-It quite an _experimental_ feature and overall works fine, but if you find any edge case that you think it should convert it to a char but it's not, [submit an issue](https://github.com/excalidraw/excalidraw/issues).
+If you find any edge case, [submit an issue](https://github.com/excalidraw/excalidraw/issues) and we will make sure to address it!